How to Tell the Difference Between Fake Online Casinos: A Security Guide

 3. Take screenshots of all correspondence

-4. Try complaining to:
+4. Try to complain to:

 Conclusion